Humboldt-WI/delta/README.md

     - NLP transfer learning

 ## Repository organization
-The repository provides Jupyter notebooks that revisit concepts covered in the lecture in the folder **lecture_codes**.
-Additionally, the folder **exercises** provides another set of Jupyter notebooks, which task students to practice their Python and Deep Learning skills on programming exercises.
+The repository provides the slides used in lecture sessions in the folder **lecture_slides**.
+Jupyter notebooks that revisit the corresponding concepts are provided in the folder **lecture_codes**.
+Interested students are invited to draw on these resources for self-study.
+The folder **tutorial_notebooks** provides the Jupyter notebooks that we discuss in the tutorial sessions.
 The notebooks starts with a short demo, which serves revision purposes.
-The remaining part of the exercise notebooks are related to **programming tasks, which the students should try to solve themselves; possibly together with peers in their study group**.
+Their remaining part suggests **programming tasks, which the students should try to solve themselves; possibly together with peers in their study group**.

-More detailed information on the coures format, organization, and logistics is available on the [DELTA Moodle page](https://moodle.hu-berlin.de/course/view.php?id=134441).
+More detailed information on the course format, organization, and logistics is available on the [DELTA Moodle page](https://moodle.hu-berlin.de/course/view.php?id=140923).
 That page also provides slides for lecture sessions and video recordings.